- Politics and Social Issues

 Did John C. Colt Die?

-As the date for Colt’s execution approached he asked for and received permission to marry his fiancée, Caroline Henshaw (right).
+As the date for Colt’s execution approached he asked for and received permission to marry his fiancée, Caroline Henshaw (below).
 The wedding took place on the morning of his hanging, but Colt never made it to the gallows.

 A mysterious fire broke out in The Tombs and bedlam ensued.